camizqu/lhl-chatapp/README.md

 Chat App created during an Intro to Java workshop from Lighthouse Labs

 Includes:
-  - HTML file
+  - HTML file: used to create body/main
-  - CSS file
+  - CSS file: Used to create style elements
+  - Two JavaScript files
+      - App.js : uses socket.io to take input from user
-  - Server.Js file using node.js
+      - Server.js : creates server using node.js
-  - App.JS file to manage JQuery